 The department Survey Design & Methodology (SDM) is both nationally and internationally recognized for its expertise in survey methodology, gained over many years by conducting own research as well as consulting on and implementing renowned survey projects.
 The goal of our research is to broaden the understanding of the survey process.
 Our expertise finds its way into our methodological consultation services and into the operational services that we offer, such as sampling, pretesting, field monitoring or survey data collection within the GESIS Panel.

-The Cross-Cultural Surveys team focuses on the methodology of cross-cultural and cross-national studies.
+The Cross-Cultural Survey Methods (CSM) team focuses on the methodology of cross-cultural and cross-national studies.
 Its research and services aim at testing and ensuring intercultural equivalence and, thus, comparability of data.
-The team focuses on comparative questionnaire design as well as the translation and adaptation of measurement instruments.
-External researchers can either contact GESIS consultants or access the GESIS Survey Guidelines on the topic.
-Further information on translation and adaptation can also be found here.
+The team provides consultancy notably on questionnaire design and translation/adaptation of measurement instruments.
+For this, external researchers can either directly contact GESIS consultants or they can access the GESIS Survey Guidelines.
+We are also part of the international steering committee, the Core Scientific Team (CST), of the European Social Survey (ESS ERIC).
+Jointly with our partners we assure the quality of the collected data; our responsibilities focus on questionnaire translation, planning and monitoring of field activities, as well as interviewer behaviour.

 The Questionnaire Design & Evaluation team supports users in the development and evaluation of questionnaires.
 Cognitive pretests (face-to-face, web probing, and eye-tracking) are conducted to test the quality of survey questions.
 The results of those pretests are published in our pretesting data base.
 In research and consultation services, the team addresses topics such as question wording and response formats, the harmonization of variables between surveys, and especially the measurement of socio-structural variables.